-The investment fund exclusively invests in individual securities (i.e. not including units in investment funds, derivative instruments and sight deposits or deposits at notice) and/or money market instruments whose issuers have been classified as sustainable on the basis of ESG criteria (environmental, social, governance).
-At least 51% of the fund assets are invested in the form of directly purchased individual securities which are not held indirectly through investment funds or through derivatives), in equities or in equity-equivalent securities from companies which develop, manufacture or sell products or services related to healthcare (incl. medicine, pharmaceutics and biotechnology) or products or services which promote people's physical, mental or social wellbeing.
-The "wellbeing" field includes areas such as water treatment, safety technology, hygiene and healthy eating.
+The investment fund invests in individual positions (i.e. not including units in investment funds, derivative instruments and sight deposits or deposits at notice) in securities and/or money market instruments whose issuers have been classified as sustainable on the basis of ESG criteria (environmental, social, governance).
+At least 51% of the fund assets are invested in the form of directly purchased individual securities which are not held indirectly through investment funds or through derivatives, in equities or in equities from companies in the sectors of industry, technology, telecommunications, utilities, energy, healthcare, and in other sectors concerned with the development and maintenance of infrastructure.

 The investment in individual securities excludes all investments in companies in the arms industry or in companies which violate labor and human rights, or which generate their income from the production or mining of coal, or a substantial amount of their income from the processing or use of coal or other coal-related services.
 Furthermore, companies are excluded that manufacture significant components relating to the field of "banned" weapons (e.g., cluster munitions, chemical weapons, landmines), or whose corporate governance fails to meet a certain level of quality.
 Derivative instruments that may enable or support speculative deals with food commodities are also excluded from purchase.
-More information on the negative criteria can be found in Appendix 1 ("Environmental and/ or social characteristics").
+More information on the negative criteria can be found in Appendix 1 "Environmental and/or social criteria".